cbituin/cbituin/README.md

 &nbsp;

-⚡ Fun fact:
+⚡ Fun fact
 - I used to teach 6th grade students 👨🏽‍🏫👨

 &nbsp;

-📫 How to reach me:
+📫 How to reach me
 - [Find me on LinkedIn!](https://www.linkedin.com/in/conradbituin/)

 <!--